sumitrathi95/fhir-bridge/README.md

 For the Condition search we added a date range filter which allows to send a lower and upper boundary, just the lower, just the upper or none and the search will filter accordingly.
 That uses the 'recorded-date' parameter (check the request in Insomnia).

+For the Observation search we added a date range filter using the 'date' parameter, also updated the Insomnia requests to show how that works.

 ### Get Resource by ID Requests (FHIR)

 As a test we implemented a GET resource operation for the conditions, that uses the URL associated with each resource returned